Commutative exact algebras and modular tensor categories: Witt equivalence and VOA extensions

-Next we discuss the connection between Witt equivalence and VOA extensions. \begin{lemma} Let $V\subset W$ be an extension of strongly finite VOAs such that $\Rep(V)$ is a rigid.
-Then $[\Rep(V)]=[\Rep(W)]$ in the Witt group. \end{lemma} \begin{proof} First, we note that by \cite{mcrae2021rationality}, $\Rep(V)$ is an MTC.
-In a companion article \cite{mcrae2024rigidity}, we have proven that if $\Rep(V)$ is rigid, then $A:=W$ is an exact commutative algebra in $\Rep(V)$ and thus, by Corollary~\ref{cor:ndBFTC-Z(C-A)}(b), $\Rep(W)\simeq \Rep(V)_A^{\loc}$ is a nondegenerate braided FTC.
-Now the claim follows by Lemma~\ref{lem:Witt-consequences} (b). \end{proof}
+Next we discuss the connection between Witt equivalence and VOA extensions. \begin{lemma} Let $V$ be a strongly finite VOA such that $\Rep(V)$ is rigid.
+If $V\subset W$ is a VOA extension with $W$ being a simple VOA, then $[\Rep(V)]=[\Rep(W)]$ in the Witt group. \end{lemma} \begin{proof} First, we note that by \cite{mcrae2021rationality}, $\Rep(V)$ is an MTC.
+Moreover, $W$ being a simple VOA implies that $A:=W$ is a simple (commutative) algebra in $\Rep(V)$.
+Thus, by \cite[Theorem~7.1]{coulembier2025simple}, simplicity of $A$ implies that it is exact.
+Now, thanks to Corollary~\ref{cor:ndBFTC-Z(C-A)}(b), $\Rep(W)\simeq \Rep(V)_A^{\loc}$ is a nondegenerate braided FTC.
+Finally, the claim follows by Lemma~\ref{lem:Witt-consequences}(b). \end{proof}

-This generalizes the same observation for strongly rational VOA that was made in \cite[\S6.1]{davydov2013witt}.
+This generalizes the same observation for strongly rational VOAs that was made in \cite[\S6.1]{davydov2013witt}.
 Using this lemma, one can obtain examples of relations in the Witt group.
 For example, the following are examples of non-semisimple braided FTCs whose Witt class contains a semisimple representative.